Olical/bastion-example/README.md

 # bastion-example

 Say hello to [bastion][]!
-It builds JavaScript related things for you.
+It builds JavaScript related things for you with zero configuration.
+Don't worry, there's a powerful configuration file, but the defaults are pretty great!

 ## What's this?